-On the days of the 12th and 13th of June at Scandinavian Manifesto in Arena Strozzi, Apollo Bar’s Frederik Bille Brahe will welcome the audience with a small taste of Italian products prepared with Scandinavian craftsmanship.
+On the days of the Scandinavian Manifesto in Arena Strozzi, Apollo Bar’s Frederik Bille Brahe will welcome the audience with a small taste of Italian products prepared with Scandinavian craftsmanship.

 Frederik Bille Brahe is a Copenhagen chef who is passionate about making people happy by feeding them healthy, delicious food that’s intriguing and yet simple.
 “I don’t have a preference for what I use – whether it’s Japanese shiso leaves or Italian mozzarella, or Danish beetroots, or fresh lavender – I use everything.
 What’s interesting is the combination – the way it tastes and the way it looks,” says Frederik whose food has an affinity with the pared back values of Danish modernism.

 After a career in high-end restaurants, Frederik opened Atelier September four years ago in an atmospheric former antique shop in Copenhagen’s art and fashion district.
 Atelier September is a daytime café where he applies the values of fine dining to everyday food.
 “All generations have their rebellion and mine is to fine dining, I was seeking an antidote to all the fuss and I wanted to create a space where aesthetics were highly valued but everyone was invited.”